-The news that Google is shutting down go-to RSS feed manager Google Reader on 1 July caused quite the uproar among users.
+Google is now shut.
 However it's time to move on and find another solution, because as expected, the flow of articles isn't stopping any time soon.

 The features of Feedly's mobile apps really stand out.
 It includes a Flipboard-like interface for finding new stories: once a story is clicked on it provides a few paragraphs from the article and a nice image.

 Bet best yet, Feedly is aiming to provide a seamless move from Google Reader.
-The company has been anticipating the shut-down of Reader, and has been cloning the Google Reader API.
-When Reader shuts down in July, there will be a seamless transition in which no feeds are lost.
+The company has been anticipating the shutdown of Reader, and has been cloning the Google Reader API.

 It does have some Google Reader functionality which we assume will go away soon, but NetNewsWire is one of the best newsreaders on Mac.
 It's lightweight and provides a clear look at feeds.
 There is one main list which, when clicked on, will load in a preview box below.
 NetNewsWire also offers iOS applications with similar functionality.
 A free app is available on each platform with ads, while a premium version is available ad free.